 Many reviews have been published on different aspects of the ubiquitin system.
 The purpose of this article was to bring to the reader several milestones along the historical pathway along which the ubiquitin system has been evolved.
-For additional reading on the ubiquitin system, the reader is referred to numerous review articles written on the subject (for some older reviews, see for example Refs.
-81, and 82).
-Some parts of this review, including several Figures, are based on another published review article (Ref.
-83).
+For additional reading on the ubiquitin system the reader is referred to the many reviews written on the system, among them for example are Glickman and Ciechanover81 Pickart and Cohen82.
+Some parts of this review, including several figures, are based on another recently published review article83.